JSY42/Voron0-Marlin-Firmware/README.md

 # Voron0-Marlin-Firmware
-Marlin Frimware that I use for my voron0
+Marlin Firmware that I use for my voron0

 Used the latest bugfix 2.1.x
 downloaded from https://github.com/MarlinFirmware/Marlin